adrianambrus/srt-fracture-control/README.md

 detector.export_pressure_and_derivative_to_excel('PressureAndDerivative')
 ```
 ### Rate controller
-- Adjusts injection rate in a step rate test
+- Automatically adjusts injection rate in a step rate test
 - For normal case (derivative inside SOE), the rate is increased
-- When fracturing is detected (derivative outside SOE), the rate is decreased
+- When fracturing is detected (derivative outside SOE), the rate is decreased to allow the pressure to stabilize below the fracture opening pressure

 ```python
 from srt_fracture_control import RateController